 Despite a series of storms and mutinies, the expedition finally reached the Spice Islands in 1521 and returned home via the Indian Ocean to complete the first circuit of the globe.

 Sadly, Magellan himself did not complete the entire voyage because he was killed during the Battle of Mactan in the Philippines in 1521.

 Very little was left of the crew, just eighteen in all, when his lone ship the Victoria limped back to Spain.
 Many had died an excruciating death, some from scurvy, others by torture and a few by drowning.

 But it was a truly incredible story those few surviving sailors were able to relate; a tale of mutinies, battles on far and distant shorelines and the completion of the first-ever exploration of the entire globe.

 Their accounts of what happened on that epic sea voyage changed the course of history and the way mankind looked at the world.

-During the Age of the Discoveries, expeditions frequently ended in disaster and thus were quickly forgotten, much like today’s failed space missions, yet Magellan’s unparalleled achievement became the most ground-breaking maritime adventure ever undertaken, despite his untimely death and the misfortunes that befell his crew.
+During the Age of Discovery, expeditions frequently ended in disaster and thus were quickly forgotten, much like today’s failed space missions, yet Magellan’s unparalleled achievement became the most ground-breaking maritime adventure ever undertaken, despite his untimely death and the misfortunes that befell his crew.